-Lear.
-Woe that too late repents!- O, sir, are you come?
+O, sir, are you come?
 Is it your will?
-Speak, sir!- Prepare my horses.
-Ingratitude, thou marble-hearted fiend,

-More hideous when thou show'st thee in a child

-Than the sea-monster!
-Alb.
+Speak, sir.
+Prepare my horses.
+Ingratitude, thou marble-hearted fiend, More hideous when thou show'st thee in a child Than the sea-monster!

 Pray, sir, be patient.

-Lear. [to Goneril] Detested kite, thou liest!

-My train are men of choice and rarest parts, That all particulars of duty know

-And in the most exact regard support

-The worships of their name.- O most small fault, How ugly didst thou in Cordelia show!

-Which, like an engine, wrench'd my frame of nature

-From the fix'd place; drew from my heart all love

-And added to the gall.
-O Lear, Lear!

-Beat at this gate that let thy folly in [Strikes his head.]
+[To GONERIL] Detested kite! thou liest.
+My train are men of choice and rarest parts, That all particulars of duty know, And in the most exact regard support The worships of their name.
+O most small fault, How ugly didst thou in Cordelia show!
+That, like an engine, wrench'd my frame of nature From the fix'd place; drew from heart all love, And added to the gall.
+O Lear, Lear, Lear!
+Beat at this gate, that let thy folly in,

+Striking his head

 And thy dear judgment out!
 Go, go, my people.

-Alb.
-My lord, I am guiltless, as I am ignorant

-Of what hath mov'd you.
-Lear.
+My lord, I am guiltless, as I am ignorant Of what hath moved you.

 It may be so, my lord.

-Hear, Nature, hear! dear goddess, hear!
-Suspend thy purpose, if thou didst intend To make this creature fruitful.

-Into her womb convey sterility;

-Dry up in her the organs of increase;

-And from her derogate body never spring A babe to honour her!
-If she must teem, Create her child of spleen, that it may live And be a thwart disnatur'd torment to her.
-Let it stamp wrinkles in her brow of youth,

-With cadent tears fret channels in her cheeks, Turn all her mother's pains and benefits

-To laughter and contempt, that she may feel

-How sharper than a serpent's tooth it is

-To have a thankless child!
+Hear, nature, hear; dear goddess, hear!
+Suspend thy purpose, if thou didst intend To make this creature fruitful!
+Into her womb convey sterility!
+Dry up in her the organs of increase; And from her derogate body never spring A babe to honour her!
+If she must teem, Create her child of spleen; that it may live, And be a thwart disnatured torment to her!
+Let it stamp wrinkles in her brow of youth; With cadent tears fret channels in her cheeks; Turn all her mother's pains and benefits To laughter and contempt; that she may feel How sharper than a serpent's tooth it is To have a thankless child!
 Away, away!
-Exit.

-Alb.
 Now, gods that we adore, whereof comes this?

-Gon.
-Never afflict yourself to know the cause; But let his disposition have that scope

-That dotage gives it.
-Enter Lear.
+Never afflict yourself to know the cause; But let his disposition have that scope That dotage gives it.